cjacker/opensource-toolchain-pic/README.md

 # Toolchain overview

 * Compiler: gputils/SDCC for C and gcbasic for basic
+  - Since gputils and the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
-* SDK: shipped with SDCC or baremetal
+* SDK: integrated with Compiler
 * Programming tool: a-p-prog with arduino, pk2cmd with PICKIT2, pymcuprog with nEDBG
 * Debugger: NO opensource solution